Nancy Pelosi Announced a Formal Impeachment Inquiry. Now What?

 What triggered the inquiry?

 Pelosi’s statement follows claims that Trump pressured Ukraine to investigate presidential candidate and opponent Joe Biden and his son, Hunter, who sat on the board of a Ukrainian natural gas company.
 The reports hinge on a controversial phone call in July between Trump and Ukraine’s President Zelensky, coupled with an intelligence community whistleblower complaint.
 The White House on Wednesday published its transcript of the call.
+(Editor’s note: The transcript has been removed from the White House website, but a PDF is available via NPR.)
 Congress has also demanded the White House release the whistleblower complaint.
 If that doesn’t happen, Tribe said it’s likely the House will simply vote to impeach the president for “obstructing justice in the pursuit of the truth about this incredibly important matter.”

 How is this different from impeachment talk that surrounded the Mueller investigation?